followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/5 Series Types/LineSeries/hoverMode.md

 * **none**
 The series does not react to pointing to it.

+#include common-ref-enum with {
+    enum: "`ChartSeriesHoverMode`",
-When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ChartSeriesHoverMode` enum with one of the following values: `NearestPoint`, `IncludePoints`, `ExcludePoints`, and `None`.
-Note that although this enum accepts more values, only the listed ones can be applied to a line series.
+    values: "`NearestPoint`, `IncludePoints`, `ExcludePoints`, and `None`" } Note that although this enum accepts more values, only the listed ones can be applied to a line series.

 #####See Also#####
 - [hoverStyle](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Series_Types/LineSeries/hoverStyle/)